rwx sandbox start

 Most of the time, thanks to RWX's content-based caching, it's fast enough to lazily start a sandbox when executing a command, but if you have complex environment setup (such as background processes that need to spin up), you may benefit from pre-starting sandboxes.

-If you already have a sandbox running for your current working directory + branch + config file when you run rwx sandbox start, the CLI will confirm whether you want to use the existing one or stop it and start a new one.
+If you already have a sandbox running for your current branch and config file when you run rwx sandbox start, the CLI will confirm whether you want to use the existing one or stop it and start a new one.

 Arguments